-There are many factors in a car accident, and often they lead to huge medical bills and other expenses.
+There are many factors in an accident, and often they lead to huge medical bills and other expenses.
 It can also lead to time away from work and lost wages, making it even more difficult to pay your expenses.

 At Morgan & Morgan, we understand that these accidents can be terrifying and stressful, and that you need time and the means to recover, both physically and emotionally.
-That’s why our Louisville office provides free consultations for you, and our attorneys work on a contingency-fee basis - we don’t get a fee unless we win you compensation.
+That’s why Morgan & Morgan provides free consultations for you, and our attorneys work on a contingency-fee basis - we don’t get a fee unless we win you compensation.

-If you have been in a car accident, and are unsure of what the next step is, our Louisville car accident attorneys can help you evaluate your options.
+If you have been in a car accident, and are unsure of what the next step is, our Louisville motor vehicle accident attorneys can help you evaluate your options.
 Contact us by filling out our case review form to get started.

 In 2015, they went up 7.1 percent, and in Jefferson County alone, the increase was almost 10 percent.
-That same year, injuries in the county went up over 2 percent; deaths from car accidents went up over 20 percent.
-The numbers show a serious risk on the road; with that risk level, if something should happen, you deserve the chance to get compensated for a personal injury or wrongful death.
+That same year, injuries in the county went up over 2 percent; deaths from motor vehicle accidents went up over 20 percent.
+The numbers show a serious risk on the road; with that risk level, if something should happen, you deserve the chance to get compensated for a .

 Kentucky law requires that all drivers have proper auto insurance before using their cars on the road.
-PIP, or Personal Injury Protection, insurance helps drivers receive money after a car accident, regardless of whose fault the accident was.
+PIP, or Personal Injury Protection, insurance helps drivers receive money after a crash, regardless of whose fault the crash was.

-In Kentucky, PIP insurance can provide up to $10,000 for medical bills, lost wages, and other expenses caused by the accidents.
+= PIP insurance can provide up to $10,000 for medical bills, lost wages, and other expenses caused by the accidents.
 Many times, however, PIP insurance is not enough to cover the compensation you need to recover.
 This can be especially true when a catastrophic injury occurs as a result of the accident.
 In addition, PIP insurance doesn’t cover property damage and mental health services.
-In these cases, Kentucky residents may also have the option of filing a lawsuit.

 If your injuries qualify, you may be free to sue the insurance company of the person that caused the accident.
 Kentucky is a pure comparative state, which means that a plaintiff may be able to recover compensation even if he or she was, in some part, at fault for the incident.
 However, it’s important to remember that the amount of compensation you could possibly receive depends on how much you were at fault for the accident.